grumpy-systems/docs/content/minecraft/images/papermc.md

 * `paper-xx` - This always points to the most recent build of paper for the specified Minecraft version.
 * `paper-xx-yy` - This points to a specific PaperMC build number.
-* `paper-xx-yy-u0` - This points to a specific build of the PaperMC container.

 `latest` and `paper-xx` are the recommended tags to use.

+`paper-xx-yy-u0` points to a specific build of the PaperMC container.

 {{% notice info %}}